snok/django-guid/README.rst

     }

-and put that filter in your handler:
+- Put that filter in your handler:

 .. code-block:: python